 falling out.
 Check the bezels often to make sure

 they are taunt just like with all Turquoise jewelry

 tips normally stick out past the boot enough to let

 grime clear itself from beneath the boot tip.
 AC 01,

 23, 27, 28, 29, 34, 35, 36, often give a more pointed appearance to a J or R Toe boot.

-This selection of "over the toes" do not fit on # 6 or roper toe or wide
+Over the toes do not fit on # 6 or roper toe or wide

 square toe boots.

 They need a tip that carries around the front